 How long do anorectal malformations last?

 How are anorectal malformations diagnosed?

 The diagnosis may be suspected by the history and physical exam, but imaging studies are often necessary to determine the extent of the problem.

 Treatment of anal stenosis usually involves gentle dilation of the anal opening.
 This is typically done twice a day.
 Every week a slightly larger lubricated dilator is passed to stretch the anus until it reaches normal size.
-In very mild cases, softening the stool may be sufficient until the anus grows sufficiently.
-Suppositories can make the child comfortable in the short run, but do run the risk of dependence.
+In very mild cases, softening the stool may be enough until the anus grows sufficiently.
+Suppositories can make the child comfortable in the short run, but do have the risk of developing dependence.
 At around 4 months, apple or even prune juice may help the child pass stool.
-Surgery is rarely needed to ensure an opening of adequate caliber.
+Rarely, surgery is needed to ensure an opening of adequate caliber.
 If this is an isolated anomaly, the prognosis is excellent.

-For children with imperforate anus, a colostomy is indicated during the newborn period, but once the final surgery corrects the defect, the prognosis is likewise excellent.
+For children with imperforate anus, a colostomy is often needed during the newborn period, but once the final surgery corrects the defect, the prognosis is likewise excellent.

 Children with recto-urethral fistulas also require a colostomy before the definitive repair period.
 The long-term prognosis for normal urethral and rectal function is good.

-Children with rectovesical fistulas usually also have poorly developed sacral bones and sphincters.
-The prognosis for normal bowel function is poor.
+Children with rectovesical fistulas usually also have poorly developed sacral bones and anal sphincters.

 For all anorectal malformations there is a very good correlation between the degree of development of the sacral bone with the final bowel and bladder functioning after correction.
 Children with an absent sacrum will almost certainly have permanent incontinence.
 Those with a well-developed sacrum will generally have an excellent outcome.